 What else could you capture while on the phone?
 An email?
 Another contact?

 Then, We Have Reasons To Celebrate

-Here’s another benefit: when we break the cold call down into two stages (qualify it, sell it) then we actually set better expectations for our reps and give everyone more chances to win. (celebrate the number of leads qualified for the day!)
-Best of all, they’ll never call a list “from the top” or “Alphabetical order” again.
+Here’s another benefit of a lead qualification strategy: when we break the cold call down into two stages (qualify it, sell it) then we actually set better expectations for our reps and give everyone more chances to win. (celebrate the number of leads qualified for the day!)
+Best of all, they’ll never call a list “from the top” or “alphabetical order” again.

 A strategic seller is a successful seller!

 Now, where is that leftover wine?